Jeep Grand Cherokee (WK2): 2019

 Largely unchanged from 2018, the 2019 model year Grand Cherokee received only a few minor changes.
 The 25th Anniversary Sterling Edition model is now discontinued, though its aluminum-alloy wheel design is now standard on the Overland trim, and optional on the midlevel Limited trim.
 Laredo, Laredo E, Upland (now available with two-wheel-drive), Altitude, Limited, Trailhawk, Overland, High Altitude, Summit, SRT 392, and SRT Trackhawk models continue for 2019.
 The 8.4 touchscreen is updated to a high-definition "Dissociated" display for the 2019 model year.

 A new Limited X Package adds SRT-inspired styling cues to the mid-level Limited trim.
 The Overland and Summit trims gain new aluminum-alloy wheel designs.

 The mid-level Limited trim receives a standard U Connect 4C 8.4 infotainment system with Garmin GPS navigation, which was previously available as an extra-cost option, leaving only the base Laredo, Laredo E, and Upland trims with the base U Connect 4 7.0 infotainment system as standard equipment.
 In addition, the U Connect 4C 8.4 infotainment system with Garmin GPS navigation receives a new 8.4-inch, high-definition "Dissociated" touchscreen display, which was first introduced on the 2017 Chrysler Pacifica minivan.

 Blind Spot Detection System (BLIS) and Forward Collision Warning System (FCWS), previously extra-cost options available as part of a package on top-level trims of the Grand Cherokee, are now standard equipment on all Grand Cherokee trim levels.

 Three new exterior colors, Green Metallic, Sting Gray, and Slate Blue, were offered for 2019.
 A new interior color scheme, Black and Bridle Brown, was also added for the Summit trim level, and both Trailhawk and Overland trims receive new Piano Black interior trim accents.

 Trim levels that continue for 2019 are Laredo, Laredo E, Upland, Altitude, Limited, Trailhawk, Overland, High Altitude, Summit, SRT, and SRT Trackhawk, with Limited X being new for 2019.

 Grand Cherokee WK (2022)

 For 2022, Jeep marketed the outgoing Grand Cherokee WK2 alongside the all-new Grand Cherokee WL model as the "Grand Cherokee WK" (not to be confused with the Grand Cherokee (WK), which was produced from 2005 until 2010).
 The lineup is condensed to base Laredo "E", mid-level Laredo "X", and range-topping Limited trims, with only the 3.6 L Pentastar V6 gasoline engine.
-However, in addition to the Stellantis-produced (but ZF derived) 850RE 8-speed automatic transmission, the ZF-produced 8HP75 8-speed automatic transmission, built in Germany and previously only available with the 5.7L HEMI V8 gasoline engine, will also be offered as at no additional cost on all models.
+However, in addition to the Stellantis-produced (but ZF derived) 850RE 8-speed automatic transmission, the ZF-produced 8HP75 eight-speed automatic transmission, built in Germany and previously only available with the 5.7 L HEMI V8 gasoline engine, will also be offered as at no additional cost on all models.